backupbrew/switchbrew/Setting up Development Environment.md

 ### Setting up VSCode

+VSCode is a open-source text editor from Microsoft available on multiple platforms.
+It's configurability makes it very useful as an IDE replacement.

 #### Shell

   - For VSCode to use the MSYS2 shell from devkitPro you'll have to set